BOJ sends clearer signal of rate cut chance; keeps policy steady

 Also giving the BOJ more breathing room, the yen has shown some signs of steadying recently.
 Some analysts have forecast that sharp yen gains, which would further pressure exports, could prod the bank into action.

-(Additional reporting by Tetsushi Kajimoto, Kaori Kaneko, David Dolan and Mari Saito; Editing by Jacqueline Wong, Stephen Coates & Kim Coghill)
+(Additional reporting by Tetsushi Kajimoto, Kaori Kaneko, David Dolan and Mari Saito; Editing by Jacqueline Wong and Stephen Coates)

 By Leika Kihara and Daniel Leussink